 - Take dough, and allow it to come to room temperature.

 - On a floured surface start rolling out the dough to make a 13" circle.

 - Place dough in a tart shell and put a piece of parchment paper or foil on top of the shell and fill it with pie weights or beans.

 - Bake for about 15 minutes.

-- Take out of the oven, remove pie weights and parchment and bake again for another 10 minutes until the bottom of the crust begins to turn golden (about 10 minutes).
-Take it out of the oven and immediately brush shell all over with egg white.
+Take out of the oven, remove pie weights and parchment and bake again for another 10 minutes until the bottom of the crust begins to turn golden (about 10 minutes).
+Take it out of the oven and immediately brush shell all over with the beaten egg white.

 - Place a piece of aluminum foil on the bottom of the tart pan to catch any leakage.

 - To make the filling:

 - While the pastry is baking whisk together the eggs, sugar, mango nectar, passion fruit juice, lime juice, and heavy cream until the mixture is smooth.
 You can use a stand up mixer or a hand held mixer.
 Scoop out the foam at the top of the mixture with a spoon.